Birmingham will soon be ‘all the rage’ with its very first Rage Room

 BIRMINGHAM, Ala.
 (WIAT) — Remember when your mom used to tell you to chill out, don’t break things?
 Now, we can go break everything in sight with the Magic City’s very first Rage Room.

-Miller and his founding partner David Sanders were both born and raised in Birmingham and saw an increasing need they could fill.
+Miller and founding partner, David Sanders, were both born and raised in the city and saw an increasing need they could fill.

 “Nothing like a rage room at all – you’d probably have to drive two-plus hours in any direction minimum to get anything close to this,” he said.